Artoria2e5/Code-Against-Trump/README.md

 Post-election there's been a groundswell of data + tech people interested in using their skills to work against Trump's America.
 New groups are emerging to do just that.
 And, of course, there are a number of civic tech groups that have done this sort of work for years.
 It can be hard to keep track.
 This is a list of volunteer-based groups that use data and technology to improve American communities and work against Trump's vision of America.

+Check out https://tech-forward.com/ for a list of organizations, projects, resources, data sources, and tools for social progress.

 **This list is not comprehensive.
 Please add to it!
 Submit a pull request or issue.**

 **Nonpartisan groups are included on this list.
 Inclusion on this list does not imply a political stance.**